Skip to main content

 Cost Optimization

 LLM-based QA costs more than MTQE.
-Optimize with:
+Here's how to keep it manageable:

 1. Tiered Processing